 Two immediate responses -- one a matter of history, the other of hypocrisy.
 Dionne is obviously referring to the infamous Lochner decision (among others, no doubt).
 The Court struck down a law that had prohibited bakery shifts longer than ten hours, which drove the small fourteen-hour bakeries -- where the workers arrived in the late afternoon, baked the bread, slept there overnight, and in the morning removed the bread from the ovens -- out of business and thus spared the large ones any competition.
 It was a perfect example of "regulating commerce" in the special interest of Big Business.
 The hypocrisy: Didn't liberals used to scorn authoritarian conservatives who seemed to think that the Bill of Rights stood in the way of their unique "ability to resolve social problems and make our society more just" -- and "decent" and "moral"?
 Didn't liberals always tell anyone who'd listen that "social problems" were the price we paid for living in a free society?

-The spectacle doesn't get any less disturbing when Dionne finally lets Breyer take the podium.
+The spectacle doesn't get any less disturbing when Dionne finally lets Breyer take the mic.
 The esteemed jurist explains that while early 20th century courts "over-emphasized the importance of constitutional protections of property" -- that is, constitutional protections of a person's right to his own property -- the New Deal court "emphasized the Constitution's protection of the citizen's freedom to participate in government," thus expanding the "scope of democratic self-government."

 Looking at this, progressives such as Dionne see only the defeat of "property" and hail the triumph of the General Will.
 But why limit this interpretation to property?
 Does an "over-emphasis" on the "importance of constitutional protections" of religion, speech, the press, and assembly also violate "the Constitution's protection of the citizen's freedom to participate in government," i.e., his right to pass laws on such matters?
 If so, if this citizen does indeed possess such a right of "democratic self-government," then what are we to make of "Congress shall make no law"?
 What purpose could that clause have other than the establishment of "constitutional protections" against legislative ("democratic") encroachment?